Putin tends to image with public split, but will he remarry?

 The announcement was a piece of damage control, meant to tie up a loose end that has clouded the former KGB spy’s image and allow him to tackle the six-year third term he started in May 2012 with a clean slate.

-“It became necessary to resolve this situation - there were too many rumours swirling around, including that he has sent his wife to a convent,” said Alexei Malashenko of the Carnegie Moscow Center.
+“It became necessary to resolve this situation - there were too many rumors swirling around, including that he has sent his wife to a convent,” said Alexei Malashenko of the Carnegie Moscow Center.

 Putin has mixed personal ties with politics in 13 years in power, seeking to strengthen his grip by shuffling his allies around and pushing foes from his path.

-Now his wife of 30 years, long absent from his side, is officially out of the picture - almost like a Soviet apparatchik airbrushed from photographs after falling into disfavour.
+Now his wife of 30 years, long absent from his side, is officially out of the picture - almost like a Soviet apparatchik airbrushed from photographs after falling into disfavor.

 Putin has championed family values and held out the Russian Orthodox Church as a moral guide for a society he says was set dangerously adrift by the Soviet collapse.